Newsletter

 BRIEFLY...

-• B.A. in English from Mars Hill College in North Carolina
+- B.A. in English from Mars Hill University in North Carolina

-• Happily married, with three brilliant, talented, and very handsome sons
+- Happily married, with three brilliant, talented, handsome sons, three lovely daughters-in-law, and three adorable grandchildren

 OVERVIEW

-The first story I remember writing was called "Jet, the Race Horse."
-I wrote it when I was in the first grade.
+The first story I remember writing was called "Jet, the Race Horse," which I wrote when I was in the first grade.
 My first published work was a story called "Aurora and Her Horse."
-(Do we see a recurring theme here?)
+(Do we see a recurring theme here?
+I love horses but, unfortunately, have never owned one.)
 I was in the fourth grade when Jim Kelly, the editor of my hometown newspaper, called to tell me he was going to print my story in the Hardee County Herald Advocate.
 (I carry a torch for that man to this day!)
 During junior high, I wrote a weekly column for that same hometown paper and, in high school, got my first big break when the Tampa Tribune agreed to carry a series of interviews I did with country music stars such as Kenny Rogers, Jeannie C. Riley, and Jerry Reed.
 I've been writing and publishing ever since.
-(Have recently reconnected with Glenda Gilmore, the woman who mentored me through that assignment.
-What fun!)
-At one point or another, I have written newspaper columns, print ads, travel guidebooks, videoscripts, radio dramas, training films, magazine articles, TV commercials, beauty pageant scripts, slide show presentations, birth announcements, billboards, newsletters, greeting cards, press releases, concert reviews, annual reports, grant proposals, puppet scripts, musicals, celebrity interviews, children's books, poems, crossword puzzles, novels and, of course, lots and lots of grocery lists.
+During the course of my career, I have written newspaper columns, print ads, travel guidebooks, videoscripts, radio dramas, training films, magazine articles, TV commercials, beauty pageant scripts, slide show presentations, birth announcements, billboards, newsletters, greeting cards, press releases, concert reviews, annual reports, grant proposals, puppet scripts, musicals, celebrity interviews, children's books, poems, crossword puzzles, novels and, of course, lots and lots of grocery lists!

 THE WHOLE STORY